systematicguy/myconfig/README.md

 With version 5 all stuff works.

-We cannot even uninstall Powershell 5.1 as it relies on .NET framework, with parts not opensourced, wherease Powershell 7.2 is relying on .NET core.
+We cannot even uninstall Powershell 5.1 as it relies on .NET framework, with parts not opensourced, whereas Powershell 7.2 is relying on .NET core.

 Read more here: https://stackoverflow.com/questions/70931513/how-to-uninstall-powershell-5-1-on-windows-after-installing-72